 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and revenues and expenses/expenditures during the period reported.
-These estimates include, among others, the collectability of receivables, the value of unbilled utility revenues and receivables and the useful lives and impairment of capital assets.
+These estimates include, among others, the collectability of receivables, the value of unbilled utility revenues and receivables, the useful lives and impairment of capital assets and the value of amounts due to developer.
 Estimates and assumptions are reviewed periodically, and the effects of revisions are reflected in the financial statements in the period they are determined to be necessary.
 Actual results could differ from the estimates.